 By Scott and Hayley – International Hot Dish

-The park is very large, so hire a tuk tuk by the hour to take you around.
+The park is very large, so hire a tuk-tuk by the hour to take you around.
 The hourly rate is affordable and your feet will thank you.
 The park is divided into four sections and a small entrance fee is required at all four.
-But even with the nominal fees, this sight is stunning and worth a full day’s visit.
+But even with the nominal fees, this site is stunning and worth a full day’s visit.

 By Tom – Travel Tom Tom

 Despite all the horror stories Koh Tao still is my favourite place to travel in Thailand.
 I have lived there on and off the last couple years and did my Divemaster training in the beautiful underwater world Koh Tao has to offer.
 Over the years it definitely got crowded but I totally understand why everyone wants to come to Koh Tao.
 There are more things to do in Koh Tao besides diving, with great hikes up to fantastic viewpoints and idyllic remote bays.
 Driving around in Koh Tao on a scooter exploring the island in search for a romantic deserted beach is so much fun and if you want to party on the beach you know where to go and it is always a good night out.
 Everything is within a couple kilometres drive, you could even do everything on foot.
 Koh Tao gives me the ultimate island life feeling!